DevRel-Foundation/governance/glossary/README.md

 - Groups.io Wiki: A set of pages within Groups.io used by the Developer Relations Foundation to store and organize key information about its working groups, progress, processes, and community activities.

 - LFX Project Control Center: Platform used by Linux Foundation to simplify and centralize the management of tools and operations for open collaborative projects under its umbrella, including the Developer Relations Foundation (DRF).
 The platform enables LF project managers and DRF community managers to efficiently schedule virtual meetings and manage mailing lists in a standardized, secure environment.
-For more information visit the official documentation.
-Tools
+For more information visit the [official documentation](https://docs.linuxfoundation.org/lfx/project-control-center).

-- Main Charter: high-level living document that outlines the purpose and structure, of the foundation.
+- Main Charter: The high-level living document that outlines the purpose and structure, of the foundation.

 - Manager’s Coffee Chats: Informal 15-minute zoom calls for managers assigned to working groups to connect with peers.
 These sessions provide a space for peer support and addressing questions in a casual setting.
 Participation is optional, and while Steering Committee members or LF staff may occasionally join, their presence is not mandatory.
 Anyone in the coffee chat can take the initiative to moderate the discussion if needed.
 There are two coffee chats per week, scheduled in two different time zones to accommodate global participants.